jekyll/jekyll/docs/_docs/plugins/converters.md

       </td>
       <td><p>
         Logic to do the content conversion.
-Takes one argument: the raw content of the file (without YAML Front Matter).
+Takes one argument: the raw content of the file (without front matter).
 Must return a String.
       </p></td>
     </tr>
   </tbody>